atlan-antillia/TensorflowUNet/README.md

 <a href="https://www.kaggle.com/competitions/data-science-bowl-2018/data">data-science-bowl-2018/data</a>
 <br>
-We have also created <a href="./NucleiDataset.py">NucleiDataset</a> class to create <b>train</b> dataset from the the download file.
+We have also created <a href="./NucleiDataset.py">NucleiDataset</a> class to create <b>train</b> dataset from the the downloaded file.
 The implementation of the class is based on the tutorial code in Kaggle web site.<br>
 You can run the following Python script <a href="./TensorflowUNetNucleiTrainer.py">TensorflowUNetNucleiTrainer.py</a>.<br>
 <pre>
 >python TensorflowUNetNucleiTrainer.py